MrKiwey/audio-processing-create-spectograms/README.md

 To use this repo to create spectograms from sound files, you need to clone this repo to your computer.

-Then it is wise to create a virtual environment to install the packages you need.
+Then it is possible to create a virtual environment to install the packages you need.

 To do this, run this code from the terminal after cloning: